HenrikStiernstedt/Quiz/README.md

 ### Quiz
   - [x] Standard quiz mode where every correct answer gives a point.
   - [ ] Other scoring mechanism with autoscoring where closest number gives points.
-  - [ ] Other scoring mechanism with autoscoring where closeness to the correct answer gives graduately lower/higher score.
+  - [x] Other scoring mechanism with autoscoring where closeness to the correct answer gives graduately lower/higher score.
+    - Answer type "0-100" has this feature implemented.

 ### More game modes
   - [ ] Majority fails/minority rules.
 Everyone types in a hopefully unique item from a list of items.